-Fertility treatments can be complex and often require patients to make many decisions along the way.
-One of the toughest questions for patients undergoing IVF & Donor Egg treatment is “how many embryos should I transfer?”
-This is an important question and we understand the reasons why patients might struggle for the right answer.
+Fertility treatments can be complex and often require patients to make many decisions.
+One of the toughest questions for patients undergoing in vitro fertilization (IVF) and donor egg treatment is “How many embryos should I transfer?”
+This is an important question, and we understand why patients might struggle for the right answer.

-For starters, some patients might actually want twins!
+For starters, some patients might want twins!
 The idea of building a family with only one round of treatment sounds enticing.
-Another reason is that patients want to optimize their chances of success.
-Nobody wants a cycle to fail and transferring more than one embryo seems like the logical way to increase the chance of success.
+Another reason is that patients want to try to optimize their chances of success.
+Nobody wants a cycle to fail, and transferring more than one embryo may seem like the logical way to increase the chance of success.
 Lastly, fertility treatment is expensive and the idea of having to find the funds to repeat a treatment cycle can seem overwhelming.

 What is elective single embryo transfer (eSET)?

-ESET is elective Single Embryo Transfer, a process by which one good quality blastocyst (or day 5) embryo is transferred back to the patient.
-The embryos that survive to the blastocyst stage of development are more likely to be strong and healthy.
-Blastocyst embryos have a much higher chance of implanting than 4 cell (day 2) or 8 cell (day 3) embryos, therefore fewer embryos are required to achieve a pregnancy.
+eSET is elective single embryo transfer, a process by which one good quality blastocyst embryo is transferred back to the patient.
+The embryos that survive to the blastocyst stage of development are more likely implant and develop.
+Blastocyst embryos have a much higher chance of implanting than other embryos, therefore fewer embryos are required to achieve a pregnancy.

-“When you choose eSET, you are giving yourself the best possible chance for a safe pregnancy and a healthy baby,” explains Robert Stillman, MD, Shady Grove Fertility’s Medical Director.
-“Now we can confidently tell an increasing proportion of our patients that they won’t be sacrificing their chances of pregnancy in order to achieve that peace of mind and safety for their baby.”
+“When you choose eSET, you are giving yourself the best possible chance for a safe pregnancy and a healthy baby,” explains Robert Stillman, M.D., Shady Grove Fertility’s Medical Director Emeritus.
+“Now we can confidently tell an increasing proportion of our patients that they won’t be sacrificing their chances of pregnancy to achieve that peace of mind and safety for their baby.”

 Reducing risks of in vitro fertilization (IVF)

-While some couples needing fertility treatment may see it as a way to increase the chances of having more than one child, there are risks for the mother associated with a multiple pregnancy.
+While some individuals and couples needing fertility treatment may see double embryo transfers as a way to increase the chances of having more than one child, there are risks for the pregnant person and babies associated with a multiple pregnancy.

 Since 2005, when the eSET initiative became commonplace at Shady Grove Fertility, pregnancy rates continue to rise while the rate of twins continues to decline.

-For instance, in the Shared Risk 100% Refund Program, for one fixed fee, patients may attempt up to six IVF cycles or Donor Egg.
+For instance, in the Shared Risk 100% Refund Program, for one fixed fee, patients may attempt up to six IVF cycles or donor egg treatment.
 If the treatments do not result in a delivery, the patients will receive a 100% refund of the fee (some exclusions apply).
-Since Shared Risk also includes the cost for cryopreservation of embryos and any subsequent Frozen Embryo Transfer cycles, patients in the Shared Risk Program are more likely to transfer a single embryo because all is not riding on the one cycle.
+Since Shared Risk also includes any subsequent frozen embryo transfer cycles, patients in the Shared Risk Program have demonstrated they are more likely to transfer a single embryo because all is not riding on the one cycle.
 Armed with the knowledge that additional cycles may be attempted with no additional cost relieves pressure from the “number of embryos to transfer” decision.